 Bond fund performance

 of all Vanguard funds

 of all our balanced funds

 Stock fund performance

 outperformed their peer averages

 Click or tap our funds to see how they performed.Continue

-**For the 10-year period ended December 31, 2015, 10 of 10 Vanguard money market funds, 49 of 52 Vanguard bond funds, 18 of 18 Vanguard balanced funds, and 109 of 122 Vanguard stock funds—for a total of 186 of 202 Vanguard funds—outperformed their Lipper peer-group average.
+**For the 10-year period ended March 31, 2016, 10 of 10 Vanguard money market funds, 46 of 54 Vanguard bond funds, 18 of 18 Vanguard balanced funds, and 112 of 122 Vanguard stock funds—for a total of 186 of 204 Vanguard funds—outperformed their Lipper peer-group average.
+Results will vary for other time periods.
 Only funds with a minimum 10-year history were included in the comparison.
 Source: Lipper, a Thomson Reuters Company.
 The competitive performance data shown represent past performance, which is not a guarantee of future results.
 See the most recent performance of our funds